Elasmotheriinae: Description

 While early members had a non-bony nasal septum, in some later members the nasal septum ossified, having turned into bone.
 Although some primitive members of Elasmotheriina like Ougandatherium were hornless, many members of Elasmotheriina are suggested to have borne a nasal horn at the front of the snout, which is proposed to have been small and perhaps variably present depending on sex in early members and larger in later ones.
+It has alternatively been proposed that all members of Elasmotheriinae were hornless, due to like other non-rhinocerotine rhinocerotids lacking the ring-shaped rugose bone marks found on modern rhinoceros skulls where the horns attach.

 In Sinotherium and Elasmotherium, a large dome/boss developed on top of the skull roof, which is often thought to have been an attachment point for a frontal horn, and a nasal horn appears to have been absent.
 Elasmotherium is traditionally thought to have had an extremely large and elongated frontal horn, but no preserved horn has ever been found.
 Titov et al. 2021, concluded that the cranial dome was in fact relatively weak because the dome, which formed an enlargement of the nasal cavity, was largely hollow and had thin outer walls, it and could not have borne a horn as it has been commonly depicted, and was instead covered with a keratinous pad.
 These researchers reasoned that the large dome may have functioned primarily to enhance the sense of smell, and perhaps secondarily act as a resonating chamber.